Jerryli617/documentation/walletDevDocs/ontology_wallet_dev_ts_sdk_en.md

 ````

 # 2 Account
-Account is used to manage user's assets.
+Account is used for managing user's assets.

 ## 2.1 Create a random account

-We can generate a random private key with specific keypair algorithm and elliptic curve.
-There are three kinds of algorithms we support:
+There will be a random private key generated with specific keypair algorithm and an elliptic curve.
+There are three kinds of algorithms that we support currently

 * ECDSA
 * SM2
 * EDDSA

 ECDSA is the default one.
-You can check TS SDK API reference for more info.
+You can check the TS SDK API for more info.

-Then we can create the account and add it to the wallet.
+Then we can create an account and add it to the wallet.

 ````
 import {Account, Crypto} from 'ontology-ts-sdk';